deficollective/defiscan/src/content/protocols/uniswap-v3-polygon.md

 ## Upgradeability

-The Uniswap DAO can change parameters such as fees through the GovernorBravoDelegator contract on Ethereum.
-These changes are relayed to Polygon via the EthereumProxy contract at 0x8a1B966aC46F42275860f905dbC75EfBfDC12374.
-This proxy contract ensures that all governance actions are validated and executed cross-chain.

-Apart from the fees set by the governance, the protocol's contracts on Polygon remain immutable.
-No party on Polygon is able to pause, revert trade execution, or otherwise change the behavior of the protocol autonomously without authorization from Ethereum.
+The Uniswap DAO can change parameters such as fees through the GorvernorBravoDelegator contract.
+Apart from the fees set by the governance, the protocol's contracts are immutable.
+No party is able to pause, revert trade execution, or otherwise change the behavior of the protocol.

-No user funds nor unclaimed yield are affected by the remaining permissions.
+No User funds nor unclaimed yield are affected by the remaining permissions.

-Note that a TransparentProxy with the DAO as admin is used for the NonFungibleTokenPositionDescriptor, which is responsible for token descriptions.
+Note that a TransparentProxy with the DAO as admin is used for the NonFungibleTokenPositionDescriptor, which is used for token descriptions.
 However, this does not impact user funds or otherwise materially change the expected performance of the protocol.

 > Upgradeabillity score: L